 For one, 5G has the potential to create more reliable coverage areas – particularly in campuses that consist of multiple buildings.
 5G also gives the ability to run sensitive applications on more localized networks within a larger coverage area.
 This allows, among other advanced functionalities, the allocation of bandwidth.

-“The sprawling footprints of industrial organizations beg for technology like 5G,” said Vincenzo.
+“The sprawling footprints of industrial organizations beg for technology like 5G,” a representative of Taqtile said.
 “There are many enterprises that haven’t deployed wireless infrastructure for cost or security reasons but the recent adoption of mobile digital tools by frontline workers to perform daily tasks makes 5G a valuable investment for those very organizations.”

 This doesn’t only hold promise for military bases, but also industrial complexes, large hospitals, universities, and other institutions.